truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 ---

-## overview
+## Auditing Overview
-TrueNAS SCALE audit logs provide a trail of all actions performed by user or service (SMB, middleware).
+TrueNAS SCALE auditing and logs provide a trail of all actions performed by a session, user, or service (SMB, middleware).
-Auditing includes the SMB service, and users and session events.

-The audit function backend are both the syslog and Samba debug library.
+The audit function backends are both the syslog and the Samba debug library.
 Syslog sends audit messages via explicit syslog call with configurable priority (WARNING is the default) and facility (for example, USER).
 The default is syslog sent audit messages.
-Debug sends audit messages from the Samba debug library and have a configurable severity (WARNING, NOTICE, or INFO).
+Debug sends audit messages from the Samba debug library and these messages have a configurable severity (WARNING, NOTICE, or INFO).

 The **System Settings > Audit** screen lists all session, user, or SMB events.
 Logs include who performed the action, timestamp, event type, and a short string of the action performed (event data).

 SCALE includes a man page with more information on the VFS auditing functions.
 Log in as the root user, go to **Shell**, and enter `man vfs_truenas_audit` at the prompt.
 This information is also available [here](https://github.com/truenas/samba/blob/SCALE-v4-19-stable/docs-xml/manpages/vfs_truenas_audit.8.xml).

 ### Auditing Event Types
+Events are organized by session and user, and SMB auditing.

 Session and user auditing event types:
 {{< expand "Authentication Events" "v" >}}
 Audit message generated every time a client logs into the SCALE UI or an SSH session.